MaciejKlonicki/Chess/README.md

 # Features
 Chess game created for 2 players - no AI.
 - Turns,
-- Valid moves for each
+- Valid moves for each,
 - Possibility of capturing pawns
--
+- Removing figurates from the board

 # Screenshots